 In the U.S., finding a reliable automobile mechanic is a difficult process.
 Although many mechanics are extremely skilled and honest, some may be looking to take advantage of people, or are just incompetent.
 To protect yourself from these situations it is important to find out from the mechanic ahead of time what work needs to be done before s/he begins working.

-Due to possible language problems, ask the mechanic to write down each inspection or repair that the mechanic is planning to make.
+Due to possible language barriers, ask the mechanic to write down each inspection or repair that the mechanic is planning to make.
 Remember that it is your car and your money!
 Also, do not agree to let the mechanic do any work that was not discussed when you first took the car in.
 There have been situations where the mechanic will discover other problems with your car while fixing the original problem.
 Take care of one problem at a time the original one.
 Remember, before buying a used car, it is a very wise and acceptable to have a mechanic inspects the vehicle to make sure there are no problems.
 You must call for an appointment and fees.

 Disclaimer: We cannot guarantee any of these mechanics or the prices!
 The comments in quotes are from international students & scholars.